-Well, we no longer need to hunt our food, so night vision doesnt aid us there.
-However it does provide a distinct advantage in a number of other areas; including espionage, surveillance, warfare, crime prevention, search and rescue, navigation and even nature trekking.
+Well, we no longer need to hunt our food, so night vision doesn'tt aid us there.
+However, it does provide a distinct advantage in several other areas, including espionage, surveillance, warfare, crime prevention, search and rescue, navigation and even nature trekking.

 So how does it work?

-Night vision is rendered in green because the makers of night vision technology assume youll be monitoring the output for extended periods of time and the distinctive green hue of night vision has been proven to be easier on the eye than any other combination of colours.
-Naturally there needs to be high contrast to render low light visible and green is the easiest colour to pitch contrast against.
+Night vision is rendered in green because the makers of night vision technology assume you'll be monitoring the output for extended periods of time.
+The distinctive green hue of night vision has been proven to be easier on the eye than any other combination of colours.
+Naturally, there needs to be high contrast to render low light visible, and green is the easiest colour to pitch contrast against.

 These are for seeing in the dark in real time.
 If you're a soldier in a war zone or pursuing a wild animal at night, you'll need to see what's going on as it happens.
 That means all of the image processing needs to take space between the lens of the goggle and your eyeball.
 Quite tricky.
 It also means it needs to happen extremely quickly.
 For that reason, night vision goggles are very expensive.

 A more affordable option for seeing in the dark could be a night vision camera.
-Night vision cameras not only let you see whats going on in the dark, they let you record the action too.
+Night vision cameras not only let you see whats going on in the dark, but they also let you record the action.
 Ideal for evidence gathering and for discouraging antisocial or illegal behaviour.
-Image credit - Wiki Commons